lifting-bits/mcsema/docs/McsemaWalkthrough.md

         raise Exception("Unknown external: " + fname)
     Exception: Unknown external: __vfprintf_chk

 The culprit is another missing external function.
-Lets add this one is as well.
-The new `xz_defs.txt` should now look like:
+Let's add this one is as well.
+Our new `xz_defs.txt` should now look like:

     __open_2 2 C N
     __vfprintf_chk 4 C N

 Finally, our command should succeed.
-We can verify by looking at the size of the generated CFG:
+We can verify that the CFG recovery completed by looking at the size of the generated CFG:

     $ mcsema-disass --disassembler ~/ida-6.9/idal64 --os linux --arch amd64 --output xz.cfg --binary xz --entrypoint main --log_file xz.log --std-defs xz_defs.txt
     $ ls -lh xz.cfg